Apollo Global Management: 2015–2019

-2020–present
+2020–2024

 In February 2020, investment funds managed by Apollo acquired Covis from Cerberus Capital Management.
 In April, AGM announced that it would invest $300 million in Cimpress, an Irish-domiciled printing group that owns Vistaprint.

 In May 2020, Apollo purchased $1.75 billion of preferred stock in Albertsons Companies.

 In July 2020, Apollo launched a $12 billion platform to make big loans.
 The same month, Apollo and The Walt Disney Company sold Endemol Shine Group to the French studio Banijay Group.

 In September 2020, Apollo entered into a $5.5 billion real-estate investment partnership with the Abu Dhabi National Oil Company (ADNOC).

 In March 2021, Apollo Investment Corporation closed a $110 million mezzanine credit facility between LendingPoint and MidCap Financial Trust.
 In the same month, Leon Black resigned as CEO and chairman after revelations that he paid Jeffrey Epstein $158 million for personal tax-related advice between 2012 and 2017; he was replaced as CEO by Marc Rowan.

 In April 2021, Apollo launched Apollo Origination Partnership, a $1.8 billion direct-lending fund seeking unleveraged returns of 8-10% and 12-14% leveraged returns.
 The same month, funds managed by Apollo acquired The Michaels Companies, parent of Michaels.

 In May 2021, Apollo's Gamenet acquired the Italian gaming businesses of International Game Technology for €950 million.
-In July, funds managed by Apollo acquired EmployBridge, a large industrial-staffing company that has been cited for dozens of safety violations and wage infractions.
+In July, funds managed by Apollo acquired EmployBridge, a large American industrial-staffing company that has been cited for dozens of safety violations and wage infractions.

 On July 22, 2021, it was announced that Legendary Entertainment was looking for a merger instead of a SPAC.
-On January 31, 2022, a minority stake in Legendary was sold to Apollo Global Management, with Wanda Group still remaining the majority owner.
+On January 31, 2022, a minority stake in Legendary was sold to Apollo Global Management, with Wanda Group remaining the majority owner.